 As a result, many sustainable communities have reduced air pollution and storm water runoff, have helped to decrease infrastructure costs and preserve historic properties, save people time in traffic, and meet market demand for different types of housing at different price points.
-Developing more sustainable communities is important to our national goals of strengthening our economy, creating good jobs now while providing a foundation for lasting prosperity, using energy more efficiently to secure energy independence, and protecting our natural environment and human health" (Partnership for Sustainable Communities 2011).
+Developing more sustainable communities is important to our national goals of strengthening our economy, creating good jobs now while providing a foundation for lasting prosperity, using energy more efficiently to secure energy independence, and protecting our natural environment and human health (Partnership for Sustainable Communities, 2011).
+In theory, coordinating regional transit and land use planning to improve sustainability sounds simple, however, in practice, it has proven to be difficult.
+A 2009 Transit Cooperative Research Program (TCRP) study of transit agency roles in regional planning calls the task of coordinating regional land use plans and transit planning a "major challenge," mainly because transit plans are prepared on a regional level, and land use planning and zoning are implemented on a local level (Bay 2009).